Virtual-Coffee/VC-Community-Docs/CONTRIBUTING.md

 - For work in progress pull requests, please use [the Draft PR feature](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
 You may even want to add "WIP" to the beginning of your pull request title, just don't forget to remove it before you submit your PR!
 - When applicable, document your reasoning behind the changes.
 Explain why you wrote the code in the way you did.
 The code should explain what it does.
 - If there's an existing issue, reference to it by adding something like `References/Closes/Fixes/Resolves #123`, where 123 is the issue number.
 [More info here](https://github.com/blog/1506-closing-issues-via-pull-requests).
+- We encourage you to pair program with others in the VC community when working on pull requests.
+GitHub has enabled contributors to add multiple authors to their PRs so everyone involved can be properly attributed.
+[Learn more here](https://docs.github.com/en/github/committing-changes-to-your-project/creating-a-commit-with-multiple-authors).

 ## Reviewing